pola-rs/polars/docs/user-guide/expressions/plugins.md

 }
 ```

 That's all you need to know to get started.
-Take a look at <examples link> to see how this all fits together.
+Take a look at this [repo](https://github.com/pola-rs/pyo3-polars/tree/main/example/derive_expression) to see how this all fits together.